serialport/node-serialport/README.md

 parser.on('data', console.log);
 ```

 To use the `Ready` parser provide a byte start sequence.
-After the bytes have been received data events are passed through.
+After the bytes have been received a ready event is fired and data events are passed through.
 ```js
 const SerialPort = require('serialport');
 const Ready = SerialPort.parsers.Ready;